-Given that it’s close to the holidays, I just wanted parents to know that transitions are moments of intense stress for students and can be danger zones for suicide risk.
+Whether it’s spring break, back to school, or the holiday break, I just wanted parents and teachers to know that transitions are moments of intense stress for students and can be danger zones for suicide risk.
 And that mini-transition from school to home for the holidays can be a period of distress.

 You might not be aware that your child is vulnerable.
 I didn’t.
 Most don’t until it happens.
 In writing my second book, Emotionally Naked: A Teacher’s Guide to Suicide Prevention and Recognizing Students at Risk, we interviewed Dr. Victor Schwartz, Former CMO of The Jed Foundation, who provided more detail on transition periods.

 “We know since the early days of psychoanalysis that transitions are difficult.
 Separations are challenging and they evoke anxiety.
 [We] do see surges in suicide at the end of college or the end of high school.
 More at the end of something.
 The leaving.
 For many people, this seems to be more difficult than starting the new thing where very often the system is giving [students] quite a bit of support……But ending college or high school are major changes.
 We need to recognize that changes and separations are both anxiety and depression provoking.
 They raise people’s stress level and are danger points, to some extent.
 Winter vacations, coming home for Thanksgiving, or for Christmas break.
 And then going back to school are all again mini transitions.
 So, I think it’s important for people to understand it’s not just the high school to work or high school to college, but anytime there’s a transition.
 If you move, that’s a transition.
 All of those things present challenges [for students].”Victor Schwartz MD (He/Him/His), Former CMO of The Jed Foundation, Founder of MindStrategies Advisors, Clinical Associate Prof, Dept of Psychiatry, NYU School of Medicine